 An environment that promotes solidarity, diversity and openness is essential for resettlement to grow sustainably.
 The arrival of refugees can trigger positive social and economic changes, transform civic culture and local institutions, and promote social cohesion, particularly when local communities are engaged in welcoming them.

 The focus of this section is on ways in which resettlement countries can promote social cohesion and create more welcoming societies.
 It is concerned with steps that can be taken to achieve these objectives at both the community and governmental levels and through the media.
 Government has an important role in fostering a welcoming environment by setting overall legislative and planning frameworks and providing funding to support capacity building activities in receiving communities.
 As integration occurs at the local level, communities must also be prepared to welcome and support resettled refugees.
 Facilitating access to resources and fostering the conditions in which resettled refugees can engage with systems and individuals in the receiving society helps to prevent their social and economic marginalisation.
 Mutual understanding and respect between resettled refugees and the wider community helps to build a socially cohesive and harmonious society.

 A welcoming and inclusive society can support the integration of resettled refugees by:

-- ensuring that resettled refugees are able to access the resources they require for their integration and participation in the communities and institutions of the receiving society;
+- ensuring that resettled refugees are able to access the resources they require for their integration and participation in the communities and institutions of the receiving society.

-- ensuring opportunities for newcomers voice and meaningful participation in the community;
+- ensuring opportunities for newcomers voice and meaningful participation in the community.

 - fostering a climate of understanding and acceptance of people from refugee backgrounds, enhancing possibilities for meaningful connections with individuals and institutions in the receiving society.